Murder trial of rapper YNW Melly ends in mistrial after jury deadlocks; retrial likely

 Broward Circuit Judge John Murphy twice asked the jurors to keep deliberating after they said they were deadlocked, but relented after they came back a third time.

-Prosecutors say YNW Melly, whose legal name is Jamell Demons, shot Anthony Williams and Christopher Thomas Jr. while they were all inside a Jeep.
+Prosecutors say YNW Melly, a native of Gifford whose legal name is Jamell Demons, shot Anthony Williams and Christopher Thomas Jr. while they were all inside a Jeep.
 Williams and Thomas were both part of the YNW collective, known respectively as YNW Sakchaser and YNW Juvy.

 Prosecutors said the shooting was part of a gang action, while defense attorneys said that claim lacks credibility because Demons and the victims were close friends.